 How can progress in access to medicine be sustained?

+Achieving universal healthcare is critical to help populations access health services they need without financial constraint.
+Access to medicines is an important part of this.
 Increasing access depends on a range of factors and involves action from a variety of parties.
 The pharmaceutical industry, in collaboration with the global health community, plays a critical role in responding to defined priorities for global health, developing much-needed innovative products, expanding access to those products that already exist and forging new partnerships to promote sustainable, long-term access to medicines.

 A healthcare worker in Ghana uses Novartis' telemedicine platform during a consultation with a young mother.